Hierarchical Refinement of Universal Multimodal Attacks on Vision-Language Models: Abstract

 Adversarial attacks, which apply imperceptible perturbations to mislead model predictions, are essential for evaluating the robustness of Vision–Language Pre-trained (VLP) models.
 However, existing adversarial attacks for VLP models are mostly sample-specific, resulting in substantial computational overhead when scaled to large datasets or new scenarios.

 To overcome this limitation, we propose Hierarchical Refinement Attack (HRA), a multimodal universal attack framework for VLP models.
-HRA refines universal adversarial perturbations (UAPs) at both the sample level and the optimization level, improving transferability to effectively break cross-modal alignment across models, datasets and tasks.
-For the image modality, we disentangle adversarial examples into clean images and perturbations, allowing each component to be handled independently for more effective disruption of cross-modal alignment.
-We further introduce a ScMix augmentation strategy that diversifies visual contexts and strengthens both global and local utility of UAPs, thereby reducing reliance on spurious features.
-In addition, we refine the optimization path by leveraging a temporal hierarchy of historical and estimated future gradients to avoid local minima and stabilize universal perturbation learning.
-For the text modality, HRA identifies globally influential words by combining intra-sentence and inter-sentence importance measures, and subsequently utilizes these words as universal text perturbations.
-Extensive experiments across various downstream tasks, VLP models, and datasets, including cross-modal retrieval scenarios, visual grounding and other downstream tasks, demonstrate the superiority of the proposed universal multimodal attacks.
+For the image modality, we refine the optimization path by leveraging a temporal hierarchy of historical and estimated future gradients to avoid local minima and stabilize universal perturbation learning.
+For the text modality, it hierarchically models textual importance by considering both intra- and inter-sentence contributions to identify globally influential words, which are then used as universal text perturbations.
+Extensive experiments across various downstream tasks, VLP models, and datasets, demonstrate the superior transferability of the proposed universal multimodal attacks.